RIT-EVT/rampup/README.md

 - Set up the UART code before finishing your TMP117 implementation, so you can use the target to test.
 - Look at the I2C sample in EVT-core for an example.
+- Combine the two bytes you read into a single 16-bit integer
 - Read the Saleae documentation.

 ### Completion